johnwcowan/pdp8x/arch.md

    when combined with this bit are SPA (skip if positive-or-zero AC), SNA (skip if non-zero AC), and SZL (skip if zero L) respectively.

- * If the 0x0002 bit of IW = 1, then halt the PDP-8/X processor.
+ * If the 0x0002 bit of IW is 1, then halt the PDP-8/X processor.
    When the processor is restarted externally, all registers (user-visible and not) and all of memory are unchanged.
    The assembler mnemonic is HLT.

+   ## Other operate instructions

     * If OP is 0x1,
-   set AC to the integer value of AC.
+    set AC to the integer value of AC interpreted as a floating-point value.
+    If AC is positive infinity, set AC to 0x7FFF_FFFF;
+    if AC is negative infinity, set AC to 0x8000_0000;
+    if AC is a NaN, set AC to 0.
     The assembler mnemonic is FINT.

- * If OP is 0x2,
+ * If EOP is 0x2,
-   set AC to the integer value of AC, and then set I[FIDX] to AC.
+   set M[IX0+IX] to AC.
    The assembler mnemonic is ATX.

- * If OP is 0x3,
+ * If EOP is 0x3,
-   set AC to to I[FIDX], and then set AC to the float value of AC.
+   set AC to the float value of AC.
   The assembler mnemonic is XTA.

- * If OP is 0x4,
+ * If EOP is 0x4,
-   do nothing.
-   The assembler mnemonic is FNOP.

- * If OP is 0x8,
-   set I[FIDX] to M[PC] and
+   set N[IX0+IX] to M[PC] and
-   then set PC to PC + 1, ignoring overflow.
-   If PC > H, set PC to 0.
    The assembler mnemonic is LDX.

  * If OP is 0x9,